KuKKoMaH/webpack-krakenio-loader/readme.md

   }
 }
 ```
 Add loader.
-Full list of options you can find in [https://kraken.io/docs/getting-started](documentation).
+Full list of options you can find at [documentation](https://kraken.io/docs/getting-started).
 ```
 {
   test: /\.(png|jpg|jpeg)$/,